 On 21 January (from 2.30pm) I will appear on The News Agent, on Resonance FM, talking with Jude Cowan Montague about process, and, more importantly, improvising with tweets and such like in response to the anti-Trump women’s march in London.
 Later that week, on 29th January, my “installation” of sorts Listening Wall, featuring a collection of listening scores contributed by fellow artists, will open as part of the Chinese Open, in a multi-story car park in London’s China Town.
 The exhibition continues until 5th February.
 Find the details here.

 November has been a very busy month!
 I very much loved being in Athens for the Soundscapes Landscapes (City Above Life Below) residency, working on a range of pieces celebrating the notion of a “Bifurcation of Time”.
-A small taster can be found below, the final project with be launched in Mat 2017 as part of Documenta Athens.
+A small taster can be found below, the final project with be launched in early summer 2017 at the Onassis Cultural Centre, Athens, Greece.

 I am delighted to say that I have been awarded the Sound and Music Francis Chagrin Award, which will go towards purchasing some recoding equipment.
 It’s very timely as I will be able to use it during my upcoming Soundscapes Landscapes (City Above Life Below) residency in Athens (Greece).
 The projects brings together a group of international artists to work on a joint project to be exhibited at the Onassis Cultural Center in Athens.
 You’ll be able to follow what’s happening on my residency blog.